hiyouga/AMP-Poster-Slides-LaTeX/slides/pre.md

 On the other hand, AMP can regularize gradient norm.
 Consider that N equals one, which is in fact used in our experiments.
 The AMP training is equivalent to ERM training with an additional term.
 Thus, the AMP training algorithm effectively tries to find the local minima of empirical risk that not only have low values, but also have small gradient norms near the minima.
 Note that a minimum with smaller gradient norms around it is a flatter minimum.

-Now we have given the formulation and justification of AMP.
-We also conduct extensive experiments to validate the effectiveness of AMP.
+Now we have given the formulation and justifications of AMP.
+We also conducted extensive experiments to validate the effectiveness of AMP.
 Here is the setup of our experiments.

 Firstly, we find that AMP has a larger training loss but smaller test loss than ERM training.

-On three image classification benchmarks, AMP achieves the best classification performance among the compared regularization schemes.
+On three image classification benchmarks, AMP achieves the best performance among the compared regularization schemes.

 Furthermore, AMP can improve the model's performance over powerful data augmentation techniques.